 I’m going to tell you about the best low-carb book I’ve ever read.
 In fact, it’s exactly the book I wish I had written myself.
 And I’ll tell you why I didn’t in a bit, but first I want to clear up a few misconceptions I may have spread in my last post.
 I get […]

-A little over two years ago I wrote a couple of posts arguing that we cut our ancestral teeth on meat, and that contrary to all the vegetarian blather about colon length, tooth structure, etc., the archeological and anthropological convincingly demonstrates we were descended from meat eaters, not vegetarians.
-(Click here and here for those […]
+A little over two years ago I wrote a couple of posts arguing that we cut our ancestral teeth on meat, and that contrary to all the vegetarian blather about colon length, tooth structure, etc., the archeological and anthropological data convincingly demonstrates we were descended from meat eaters, not vegetarians.
+(Click here and here for […]

 Over a half decade ago Professor Jared Diamond, in his Pulitzer Prize-winning book Guns, Germs, and Steel, famously wrote “The adoption of agriculture, supposedly our most decisive step toward a better life, was in many ways a catastrophe from which we have never recovered.”
 Dr Diamond was referring, of course, to the devolution of human […]